cyverse/cyverse-sdk/docs/mac-os-app.md

 4 directories, 4 files
 ```

 Drag some example `.fastqc` data into the `~/Desktop/fastqc_jobs/` folder, then double click the app.
-A terminal should open and prompt the user to make sure the correct `.fastqc` file was found.
-Type `y` or `n` as appropriate, and hit return.
+(You can find some example `.fastq` data [here](http://darlinglab.org/tutorials/fastqc/)) A Terminal should open and prompt the user to make sure the correct `.fastqc` file was found.
+Type `y` or `n` as appropriate, and hit `Return`.
 After several minutes (when submitting to a public resource, queue times may vary), the results should automatically be downloaded to the `~/Desktop/fastqc_jobs/` folder and catalogued by date and time.
 The original input `.fastq` file will also be moved into the output folder.